harrisonhoward/PasswordManager/README.md

 This project was solely created by Harrison Howard (Forbidden-Duck).
 This project can be used at will (following the MIT License).

+Work in Progress, this project has not yet been completed.

 Code has been appropriately commented.
 If any confusions comes from the code refer to "Support or Contact"

 ### Support or Contact